frinkifail/UnixSim/README.md

 # UnixSim
 ## WHY THE FRICK DOES THIS EXIST
+## discontinued, will still be small updates and stuff
 ## sub to Frinkifail on youtube or don't download this repo
 guys go check out my [website](https://frinkifail.wixsite.com/unixsim)